jessicarobo/pink-wool/README.md

 ## When would I use this?
 When:
 - You have a Linux server with a supported distribution
-- You plan to use it for **only** 1 Minecraft server and
+- You plan to use it for (currently) **only** 1 Minecraft server and
-- You don't care if this script runs destructively, changing whatever it wants to change.
+- You don't care if this script runs destructively, changing whatever it wants to change (apt/rpm, systemd, Caddy configuration, etc).

-Running this to reinstall Minecraft might not work, and would be unwise!

 The control panel is a [Caddy](https://caddyserver.com) HTTPS server hosting a few PHP files with basic auth.
 If you don't have a fully qualified domain name, your cert will be self-signed but functioning.